-Professionally speaking, a sales process is a set of repeatable steps that a sales person takes to take a prospective buyer from the early stage of awareness (realizing they have a need for a product) to a closed sale (making an actual purchase).
+Professionally speaking, a sales process is a set of repeatable steps that a salesperson takes to take a prospective buyer from the early stage of awareness (realizing they require a product) to a closed sale (making an actual purchase).

 As a rule, a sales process consists of 5-7 steps: Prospecting, Preparation, Approach, Presentation, Handling objections, Closing, Following up.

 Most businesses are aware that their sales teams go through a similar process.
 Yet, only a few of them decide to outline and standardize the process.
 And it’s easy to see why – as long as sales reps keep on closing sales and bringing revenue, how they do it is their own business.

 In the end, salespeople are left to their own devices when it comes to deciding what steps to take and when.